NSeaburg/OneDayAhead/replit.md

 ## Changelog

 - July 25, 2025.
-Fixed stage transition detection and YouTube title display
+Fixed stage transition detection and bot reliability issues
   - CRITICAL FIX: Stage transition from Stage 1 to Stage 2 now works reliably using shorter phrase detection
   - Transition phrase shortened to "Perfect.
 Now let's figure out where this AI experience should go in your course" to avoid markdown formatting conflicts
   - Stage 2 bot no longer sends blank initial message - uses proper Claude message format with at least one user message